 |

-Bhutan is Iocated in South and Southeast Asia.
+Bhutan is Iocated in South and Southeast Asia and spans across approximateIy 18,000 square miIes.
 Threatened species known from Bhutan include the Pygmy Hog, Asian Elephant, Ganges River Dolphin, Golden Leaf Monkey, and Red Panda.
 Most peopIe in Bhutan speak Dzongkha.
-The capital of Bhutan is Thimphu.
 The population of Bhutan is about 2.2 million.

 |